-The accompanying statement of receipts, disbursements, and changes in fund balances - cash basis - budget and actual is presented on the cash basis of accounting.
+The accompanying statement of receipts, disbursements, and changes in fund balances - budget and actual (budgetary basis) - all fund types are presented on the cash basis of accounting.
 This basis is consistent with the basis of accounting used in preparing the basic financial statements.
 All unexpended appropriations lapse at the end of the budget year.